scipy-conference/scipy_proceedings/papers/00_greenfield/00_greenfield.rst

 .................................................

-These primarily affect the previous inclusion of World Coordinate Tags, that are strongly associated with astronomy.
-Remaining are those related to time and unit standards, both of obvious generality, but the implementation must be based on some standards, and the astropy-based ones are as good or better than any.
+These primarily affect the previous inclusion of World Coordinate Tags, which are strongly associated with astronomy.
+Remaining are those related to time and unit standards, both of obvious generality, but the implementation must be based on some standards, and currently the astropy-based ones are as good or better than any.

 Added documentation on how ASDF library internals work ......................................................